postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 warning: false
 ---

-When you save changes to your collections in Postman, they are automatically and instantaneously synced to your Postman monitors.
-You can use this to debug in Postman locally, while your monitors seamlessly update to Postman's servers.
+If you encounter a problem with a collection-based monitor, try the following steps to identify and resolve the issue.

 ## Viewing failed monitors

-You can utilize the [Postman console log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) to debug issues that arise in your monitors.
+The [Postman console log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) can help you debug issues you might encounter with your monitors.
+To view the log:

-To view, navigate to your workspace and select **Monitors** in the left sidebar.
-Select your monitor in question, then click on your failed run in the performance graph.
-Select **Console Log** below the graph to view monitor run details along with any console.log statements that you have included in your pre-request and test scripts.
+1. Navigate to your workspace and select **Monitors** in the left sidebar.
+1. Select a monitor, and then select a failed monitor run in the performance graph.
+1. Select **Console Log** below the graph to view monitor run details along with any `console.log()` statements you've included in your pre-request and test scripts.

 [![Failed monitor run console log](https://assets.postman.com/postman-docs/monitor-console-log-failed-run.jpg)](https://assets.postman.com/postman-docs/monitor-console-log-failed-run.jpg)

-Check out [Troubleshooting API requests](/docs/sending-requests/troubleshooting-api-requests/) for more information on debugging with console logs.
+For more information on debugging with console logs, see [Troubleshooting API requests](/docs/sending-requests/troubleshooting-api-requests/).

 ## Debugging local run attempts